 CAS AM 546: Places of Memory: Historic Preservation Theory and Practice

 Covers key aspects of the history, theory, and practice of historic preservation.
-Preservation will be discussed in the context of cultural history and the changing relationship between existing buildings and landscapes and attitudes toward history, memory, invented tradition, and place.
+Preservation is discussed in the context of cultural history and the changing relationship between existing buildings and landscapes and attitudes toward history, memory, invented tradition, and place.
 Also offered as CAS AH 546 and CAS HI 546.

 CAS AM 555: Boston Architectural and Community History Workshop

 This course focuses on class readings, lectures, and research on a single neighborhood or community in Boston (or Greater Boston).
 Greatest emphasis is on using primary sources-- land titles and deeds, building permits, fire insurance atlases and other maps.
 Topic for Fall 2020: Somerville Project.
 Explores the architectural and urban transformation of Somerville from agricultural fields, country estates, to an area of dense urban settlement and industrial development.
 Explores places and sources that help assess and narrate the rich history of architectural and urban development.